Brother Theodore

-Theodore Isidore Gottlieb (November 11, 1906 – April 5, 2001), mostly known as Brother Theodore, was a German-born American actor and comedian known for rambling, stream-of-consciousness monologues which he called "stand-up tragedy".
-His style is similar to Diseuse or Kabarett, which was popular in Western Germany during the 1920s and '30s.
-He was described as "Boris Karloff, surrealist Salvador Dalí, Nijinsky and Red Skelton…simultaneously".
+Theodore Isidore Gottlieb (November 11, 1906 – April 5, 2001), professionally known as Brother Theodore, was a German-American actor and comedian, known for his post-World War II career in the U.S. delivering rambling, stream-of-consciousness monologues, His style, which he called "stand-up tragedy", was similar to Diseuse or Kabarett, which was popular in Western Germany during the 1920s and '30s.